dstala/nc/Run.md

 npm run watch:run

-# if you have mysql, then use
+# if you have mysql on localhost (set its password as password)
 # npm run watch:run:mysql
 ```